-1. Run CSEC12.EXE on the IBM client to unzip the setup files.
-When prompted, enter the path to the folder where you want the files to be copied.
+1. Use a zip program to extract all files from CSEC13_1.EXE into a common folder.
 Note that SETUP.EXE and SETUP.ISS are stored in the folder you specify.

 2. Open the SETUP.ISS file in a text editor such as Notepad.
 The SETUP.ISS file is shown below.